rbishop/rbishop.github.io/_posts/2014-03-19-agility-one-week-later.markdown

 over and over occasionally, we can *steal* back what we thought we were getting in the first place.
 All of a sudden we have agility!

-One thing is clear: the first time around the Agile merry-go-round we developers didn't do a good job of protecting what's important to us.
+One thing is clear: the first time around the Agile merry-go-round, we developers didn't do a good job of protecting what's important to us.
 Agile-to-Go kits, trainings and useless meetings seemingly crept in through the night.
 Agility is our second chance at having an environment that is in our